Optimizing joins

 Tips and tricks that can be used to optimize joins

-Remember to read the join operator page to have a more in deep view of how joins are implemented
+Read the join operator page for a detailed explanation of how joins are implemented.

 The order of input relations matter